-After a two-and-a-half-month break during the coronavirus outbreak, Stockholm’s public transport operator SL resumes ticket controls.
+After a two-and-a-half-month break during the coronavirus outbreak, Stockholm’s public transport operator SL is resuming ticket controls.

-Since mid-June, ticket inspectors run regular controls on the subway.
+As of mid-June, ticket inspectors are running regular controls on the subway.
 Since June 29, they are also checking tickets on buses and trams.

-For controls on bus journeys, the inspectors check the tickets when passengers get off at their station.
-They have disinfectant and plastic gloves available, and keep an arm’s length distance from passengers when conducting the checks.
+For controls on buses, inspectors are checking tickets when travellers disembark.
+The inspectors are equipped with disinfectant and plastic gloves, and keep an arm’s length distance from travellers when conducting the checks.

 Rise in fare infractions